Developmental Coordination Disorder (DCD/Dyspraxia)

 Delayed Motor Milestones

-Developmental delays can also be faced, such as delays in crawling, walking, or speaking.
+Developmental delays may also be experienced, such as delays in crawling, walking, or speaking.

 Clumsiness and Awkwardness